matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 --------------------------

 - The ``arg`` parameter to `matplotlib.use` has been renamed to ``backend``.

+This will only affect cases where that parameter has been set as a keyword argument.
+The common usage pattern as a positional argument ``matplotlib.use('Qt5Agg')`` is not affected.

 - The ``normed`` parameter to `Axes.hist2d` has been renamed to ``density``.
 - The ``s`` parameter to `Annotation` (and indirectly `Axes.annotation`) has been renamed to ``text``.